YottaDB/YDBDoc/ApplicationsManual/demopi.rst

     # Finally, start Rocto with the verbose flag.
     rocto -v

-Next, on a Windows with Microsoft Excel installed, install version 13 of the Postgres ODBC driver from `the PostgreSQL ODBC driver downloads page <https://www.postgresql.org/ftp/odbc/versions/msi/>`_.
+Next, on a Windows with Microsoft Excel installed, install version 13 of the Postgres ODBC driver from the `PostgreSQL ODBC downloads page <https://www.postgresql.org/ftp/odbc/releases/>`_.
 Then, using the ODBC administrator (``odbcad32.exe``) create a User DSN and set "Postgres Unicode(x64)" as the driver.

 Next, set the following settings: adjust server, port, user name and password: